raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 [^equality]: Structural (or "semantic") equality is when two compound objects behave identically.
 Referential (or "physical") equality is when two references refer to the same entity in the language's implementation.
 JavaScript uses referential equality by default, but this is not what we want for the purposes of exploring invertible functions.

-Some functions are their own inversion.
-This still makes them invertible functions. `I`—also known as the "identity" or "idiot bird" function—is its own inversion.[^I]
+Some functions are their own inverse.
+This still makes them invertible functions. `I`—also known as the "identity" or "idiot bird" function—is its own inverse.[^I]

 [^I]: `const I = x => x;`

-Other functions that are their own inversions include:
+Other functions that are their own inverses include:

 ```javascript
 const oddsAndEvens = n => n % 2 === 0 ? n + 1 : n - 1;